How does using a Digital Social Care Record (DSCR) empower caregivers?

 A Digital Social Care Record allows the digital recording of care information and care received by an individual within a social care setting.
 DSCRs replace traditional paper records and bring many advantages over traditional methods of record keeping.

-To qualify for the funding, homecare providers must have moved from a paper-based system since 1 April 2022 (backdated grants are now available) and the software itself has to be on the Assured Solution List which ensures the software meets stringent minimum requirements in terms of functionality and security as well as ongoing development improvement benchmarks.
+To qualify for the funding, homecare providers must have moved from a paper-based system since 1 April 2022 (backdated grants are generally available) and the software itself has to be on the Assured Solution List which ensures the software meets stringent minimum requirements in terms of functionality and security as well as ongoing development improvement benchmarks.
 Funding is also subject to local Integrated Care Board (ICB) criteria.

 DSCRs empower caregivers through real time access to service user information